wlaub/eow/README.md

 This trigger was created to abort the bird dash tutorial cutscene by room transition and to abort the chapter 1 end cutscene by death and respawn in another room.
 I'm pretty sure it won't completely cancel a cutscene without a room transition to Remove the cutscene.

+#### Respawn Target If Gravity

+Like respawn target, but only if gravity is normal/inverted.

 ## Triggers

 ### The Wednesday on the Edge of Forever